jclupo/Latin102-05/quiz3.md

 and the adjective magnus/a/um, “great, large,” with irregular comparative maior, and superlative maximus.

 1. The Hydra killed passers by *with a great blowing* of his poisonous breath.
-        - magno afflatus
+        - magno afflatu
 1. The Hydra killed passers by *with a greater blowing* of his poisonous breath.
-        - maiore afflatus
+        - maiore afflatu
 1. The Hydra killed passers by *with the greatest blowing* of his poisonous breath.
-        - maximo afflatus
+        - maximo afflatu
 1. The victims died *in great torment*.
-        - in magno cruciatus
+        - in magno cruciatum
 1. The victims died *in greater torment*.
-        - in maiore cruciatus
+        - in maiore cruciatum
 1. The victims died *in the greatest torment*.
-        - in maximo cruciatus
+        - in maximo cruciatum
 1. Hercules cleaned *a great part of the stables*.
-        - parte magnae
+        - partem magnae stabulorum
 1. Hercules cleaned *a greater part of the stables*.
-        - parte maioris
+        - partem maioris stabulorum
 1. Hercules cleaned *the greatest part of the stables*.
-        - parte maximae
+        - partem maximae stabulorum